-Regular Faculty: Stuart Allen, Linda DeLong, Doug DeVore, Laura Hyatt, Ray Luechtefeld, Cheryl Magee, Carol Roberts, Peter Williams
+Regular Faculty: Stuart Allen, Linda DeLong, Doug DeVore, Laura Hyatt, Cheryl Magee, Carol Roberts

 The doctoral program in organizational leadership is designed for the professional who wishes to pursue a doctoral degree while continuing his or her career.
-Its mission is to develop scholarly practitioners as leaders and architects of change who make significant contributions to the organizations and communities they serve.
+The program mission is to develop scholarly practitioners as leaders and architects of change who make significant contributions to the organizations and communities they serve.
 The focus of the program is to apply leadership theory to practice through relevant and experiential learning.

-Admission: Applicants will be evaluated by the departmental admissions committee using the following measures:
+Admission: Applicants will be evaluated by the department admissions committee using the following measures: